CONTACT

 • Usually considered to be larger than Open Category and Specific Category UAS

 To gain certification, both Open Category drones and those in C5 and C6 must go through a range of compliance tests, performed by an accredited laboratory.
-For C1, C2 and C3, it mandatory for a Notified Body, like Applus+ Laboratories, to be involved in the evaluation.
+For C1, C2 and C3, it is mandatory for a Notified Body, like Applus+ Laboratories, to be involved in the evaluation.

 Applus+ uses first-party and third-party cookies for analytical purposes and to show you personalized advertising based on a profile drawn up based on your browsing habits (eg. visited websites).
 You can accept all cookies by pressing the "Accept" button or configure or reject their use.
 Consult our Cookies Policy for more information.